 Integration with Orchestrator and Virtual Machine Manager

 Think of any set of activities that you need to perform on any number of systems and on all the different consoles you use.
 Consider the various paths of your actions, and all the complex procedures that need to be followed.
 Whatever you think of—provided that set of activities has some way to be communicated with digitally through an API, PowerShell, SSH, commands, REST, a defined set of activities provided in an Integration Pack, or anything else—can be automated as a runbook within System Center Orchestrator.
 Once most people get a look at what’s possible with Orchestrator and see how simple it is to create runbooks through a graphical designer, they quickly regard Orchestrator as the System Center component they can’t live without.
-They quickly begin creating runbooks to automate manually intensive processes.
+They soon begin creating runbooks to automate manually intensive processes.

 Service Manager 2012 is tightly integrated with Orchestrator, allowing all defined runbooks to be synchronized into the Service Manager 2012 database, using the built-in Orchestrator connector.
 (Note that the actual runbook code isn’t synchronized but rather the list of available runbooks and the data-initialization parameters necessary to launch each runbook.)
 This allows Service Manager to remotely trigger the execution of a runbook by passing the required parameters.
 Using this approach, it’s possible to create runbook-automation activity templates, which can then be used in standard service request templates, incident templates, or any other kind of work item.
 These runbook activities can be included in the overall process for these different types of work items to automate the process (or portions of the process).